Do you ever look at your clutter and think, “Didn’t I just clear that off?”

 Clutter is almost never just about the “stuff.”
 That’s why it can be so triggering at times.
 If it was just that basket of clothes that need to be put away, it would merely be a nuisance.
 But when that basket of clothes represents the lack of support you feel you get from your spouse or children, it becomes much bigger than that.

-Let your clutter be your guide.
-Because your outer world reflects your inner world, be sure to look inward for the solution.
+Because your outer world reflects your inner world, be sure to look inward for the solution, and let your clutter be your guide.